+Consequently, the field still lacks an open and verifiable medium that is general across tools and tasks for multimodal reasoning, allowing MLLMs to dynamically compose tools, produce intermediate artifacts, and self-check their outputs in a transparent and reproducible manner.
+Addressing this gap is crucial for achieving task-adaptive, explainable, and transferable reasoning across complex real-world tasks.

 In this work, we introduce \textbf{\name}, a multimodal reasoning framework that leverages executable code as a unified medium for visual reasoning.
 Unlike prior schema-based pipelines with fixed operation templates, code enables the model to define, compose, and execute diverse visual–symbolic operations, producing both intermediate artifacts (e.g., cropped regions, plots, annotations) and final answers within a unified, verifiable reasoning process.
-To equip the model with fundamental skills, we curate a high-quality trajectory dataset and use supervised fine-tuning (SFT) to teach atomic capabilities such as counting, spatial grounding, and image annotating, enabling iterative exploration-reflection reasoning process.
+To equip the model with fundamental skills, we curate a high-quality trajectory dataset and use supervised fine-tuning (SFT) to teach atomic capabilities such as counting, spatial grounding, and image annotation, enabling an iterative exploration-reflection reasoning process.
 Building on this foundation, we employ reinforcement learning (RL) to further enhance tool-based reasoning.
-A central challenge we identify is a trade-off between exploration and selectivity: naïve policies often overuse tools, incurring unnecessary steps, or underuse them, failing to leverage visual interactions when needed.
-To address this, we design a difficulty-adaptive tool-reward mechanism that explicitly modulates incentives based on task demands, encouraging longer operation chains for genuinely complex problems while discouraging redundant calls on simpler ones.
-This principled reward shaping aligns the learning dynamics with the intrinsic structure of multimodal tasks, yielding a model that reasons more adaptively and transparently.
+A central challenge we identify is a \textit{trade-off between exploration and selectivity}: naïve policies often overuse tools, incurring unnecessary steps, or underuse them, failing to leverage visual interactions when needed.
+To address this, we design a difficulty-adaptive tool-reward mechanism that adjusts incentives based on task complexity, encouraging longer operation chains for hard problems while discouraging unnecessary calls for simple ones.
+This aligns learning with the structure of multimodal tasks, resulting in more adaptive and transparent reasoning.
 Together, these components enable \name to advance beyond rigid schema-based methods and offer an open, generalizable medium for executable visual reasoning.